Installing the RAM (Memory) Modules

 If you are using SDRAM or single-channel DDR-SDRAM, then it usually doesn't matter which modules go into which slots.
 But a few motherboards require that you start with the first slot and fill them in order, so you may as well do it that way.

 If you are using DDR memory in dual-channel configuration, however, then you must fill the first slot of each of the two RAM banks with an identical stick of RAM; and you must do the same with the second slots of each bank, if you are using them.
 The RAM sticks in each bank must be identical to each other.
-In addition, although it is not required, I recommend that the two banks also be identical.
+In addition, although it is not required, I recommend that the two banks also be identical (same speed, same size, same manufacturer, same model).

 Manufacturers and Speeds

 In theory, it shouldn't matter if the RAM modules installed in a computer are made by different manufacturers, as long as the type and speed are the same.
 There are standards for this sort of things, so memory from different manufacturers should be compatible.
-But sometimes subtle differences between manufacturers can cause problems; so I recommend that you purchase RAM made by the same manufacturer, if possible.
+But sometimes subtle differences between manufacturers can cause problems.
+I always use RAM made by the same manufacturer and of the same model whenever possible.

 Also in theory, when different speed RAM modules are used, all of the RAM should clock to the speed of the slowest module.
 But in reality, I've found that mixing RAM speeds sometimes causes system instability.
 I've had plenty of cases where RAM sticks that tested just fine alone wouldn't play well together.
 So I strongly recommend that all of the RAM installed in your computer be of the same speed.

 In fact, in practice, I just use all identical sticks in any given computer.
-Whenever possible, I'll even remove perfectly good RAM when doing an upgrade, just so all the sticks I install are identical.
-(And again, you must use RAM pairs of identical size and speed when using RAMBUS or dual-channel DDR.)
+I've even removed perfectly good RAM when doing an upgrade, just so all the sticks in the machine would be identical.

 Now that you've installed your computer's RAM, let's move on to the next step: Installing Expansion Cards.